joseferben/joseferben.com/content/posts/how-google-search-is-making-me-a-better-programmer.md

 Things changed and I am starting to remember these things because wasting minutes scrolling through SEO spam _is not worth it_.
 Back when I was able to find exactly what I needed in _seconds_, Google Search was my general purpose cheat sheet.
 Today, I've adjusted:

 -   I have invested in better tooling to jump reliably into library code and to get inline documentation for dynamic languages
--   I [take notes](https://github.com/joseferben/memb), essentially building my own knowledge base that slowly trickles into my brain
+-   I [take notes](https://github.com/joseferben/memb), essentially building my [own knowledge base](https://www.joseferben.com/search/) that slowly trickles into my brain
--   I started exploring my own tools deeper using self documentation if available
+-   I started exploring the tools I use everyday deeper and using self documentation if available
 -   I search very specific communities using Google

 To put it in other words, I reduced my reliance on external information.
 External information outside of my own brain and external information outside of my own notes.